tmot987/Scenes-Understanding/README.md

 The file 'Alexnet.py' gives the Alexnet implemetation used in the experiments.

+To run the Deep networks above, download the desired network code and the uncompressed dataset (available on https://drive.google.com/file/d/1aPp4FSo-irTvB3x50nP9Kwjh1WZ4bL87/view?usp=sharing) in the same folder, and execute the following line in the terminal: "python3 name_of_architecture.py number_of_training_scenes", replacing 'name_of_architecture' by Lenet or Alexnet, and the 'number_of_training_scenes' by the number of scenes you want to train your architecture (e.g., 'python3 Lenet.py 100').
+The requirements for running these codes are Tensorflow (we tested for version 1.4) and OpenCV.

 The 'Explanations' folder provides supporting files related to the ability of providing explanatory descriptions for the agent's actions and beliefs.